Chris Moye Drum Teacher

 Born and raised in Houston, TX, Evetier has been playing bass for over 35 years.
 He’s also played other instruments along the way including drums, fiddle and trumpet.
 Growing up in a city as large as Houston, he was exposed to many genres of music, learning to appreciate such styles as rock, blues, jazz, funk, R&B, country and Latin.
 Evetier currently gigs in several bands, playing with some of the best musicians in the city.
 Along his musical journey, Evetier has been lucky enough to learn from several accomplished teachers, including the late, great Conrad Johnson and Regi Wooten, a member of the renowned Wooten family and brother of the world famous Victor Wooten.
 Evetier draws from these experiences as well as his own professional career, helping to bring his love of music to his own students.

-Nicole Starch Singing Teacher, Piano Teacher
+Nicole Starch Vocal Instructor, Piano Teacher

 A classically trained musician with a specialty in Broadway and jazz, Nicole says she never seemed to find her musical niche until she was casually introduced to the likes of Fleetwood Mac and Heart.
 Nicole has been a student of music from a very young age, starting with piano and later guitar, mandolin and ukulele.
 Now she focuses on voice as her primary instrument.
 As an educator, Nicole says, "Teaching a younger generation the power of curating an individual sound and vocal power is seemingly what I was made for."
 Professionally, Nicole has performed as an acoustic singer-songwriter for almost two decades with two completed albums, 2007's "Miscellaneous" and 2014's "Black Coffee and Key Lime Pie."
 She is currently the lead singer and rhythm guitarist for the Houston-based band Torpedoed Heart.
+She is a vocal instructor and piano teacher at School of Rock Katy.

 Zachary Cox Guitar Teacher